Dylanandersen35/pdfCleaner/README.md

 ## Usage
 #### 1. Prepare the Data Directory:
-Place your PDF files in the data directory.
+Place your PDF file in the data directory.

 #### 2. Run the Text Processing: